 The actuarially determined contribution is equal to the employer normal cost payment and a payment on the unfunded actuarial accrued liability.

-The actuarially determined contribution for fiscal 2020 has been set equal to the previously budgeted amount of \$7,315,000.
+For fiscal 2021, the actuarially determined contribution has been set equal to \$10,000,000.
 The detail of the actuarially determined contribution for the current and prior valuations is shown below.

-In the funding schedule included in this report, the fiscal 2020 and fiscal 2021 appropriations have been set equal to \$7,315,000 and \$11,000,000, respectively.
-For fiscal 2022 and later years, each year's total appropriation increases by approximately 5.0% so that the System will be fully funded by June 30, 2030, if all assumptions are met.
-In the prior funding schedule, the System was projected to be fully funded in fiscal 2026.
+In the funding schedule included in this report, each year's total appropriation increases 12.05% per year so that the System will be fully funded by June 30, 2030, if all assumptions are met.
+In the prior funding schedule, the fiscal 2021 actuarially determined contribution was set to \$11.0 million and total appropriations increased 4.96% per year.